Yurik72/ESPHap/README.md

 ## RGB Strip (WS2812) & Motion example

 Example folders contains sketch for [RGB & Motion devices](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which shows on Apple Home two icons: RGB Bulb  and Motion Sensor.
 There is universal sketch applicable for ESP32 and ESP8266 and using WS2812 Led strip.
-Those sketch as well includes advanced feathures: Web File Manager, OTA, Simple web site and allows to demonstrate  two direction for the Apple Home Kit.
-Means when RGB (Brightness , Color ,State ) is changed from the built-in web site, Apple Home Kit refreshes the RGB bulb state.
+Those sketch as well includes advanced feathures: Web File Manager, OTA, Simple web site and allows to demonstrate  two direction for the Apple HomeKit.
+Means when RGB (Brightness , Color ,State ) is changed from the built-in web site, Apple HomeKit refreshes the RGB bulb state.
 For the motion sensor can be used anyone, skecth simples reads HIGH value for the predefined GPIO.
 For instance HC-SR501 can be used.
 As well for RGB can be used any strip, the question is how to proceed with Brightness and Color values received from the Apple.